So you’re implementing lifecycle marketing. Well aren’t you a mutha flippin gangsta?!

-You've got to take this stuff seriously.
-Engaging your prospects and clients as part of a lifecycle marketing strategy is ongoing and requires detailed planning and some hard graft on your part.
-But get it right and you create a long term nurture that's sustainable.
+Engaging your prospects and clients is ongoing and requires serious planning and some hard graft on your part to create a long term nurture that’s sustainable.

-The reason why it needs to be sustainable is simple: if you run out of content or the emails are sporadic you look like you don't have your shiz together and that makes you look bad.
+It needs to be sustainable because if you run out of content or the emails are sporadic you look like you don’t have your shiz together.

 Remember an engagement campaign is about adding consistent value.
 By the truck load.

 This takes careful research and no small amount of planning.
 You can read how to create a killer content plan here.